How to get started interpreting your own dreams – in the context of a personal relationship with God.

 - Decide that dreams are worth your time and effort.

-I have compiled a summary of my favourite bible-based resources from other ministries.
+In addition to my digital checklist, I have compiled a summary of my favourite bible-based resources from other ministries.
 Many of these offer excellent books, courses and other training resources.
 Some offer free dream interpretation, and others offer a subscription to a community where you can practice interpreting dreams together.

 Now is the time to make a decision about dreams: Are you going to commit to the journey, and invest time and effort into it?